-Once your Practical Examination application is approved, the Fulford Certification coordinator will contact you to set up a Practical Examination appointment.
-The appointment location will be a work site that is agreed upon between the operator, the dispatcher and the assessor.
+Once you have paid the Practical Examination fee in the CCPO online portal, the Program Coordinator or Assessor will contact you and your dispatcher to set up a Practical Examination appointment.
+This appointment location will be a work site that is agreed upon between the operator, the dispatcher, and the assessor.

 At the appointment, you will be assessed for competent performance on actual pumping jobs in the field.